PavelPaliy/filament-automatic-translation-for-spatie-laravel-translatable-plugin/README.md

 ## Requirements

 You need the latest version of Filament v3.
-Also, you need to install [Spatie Translatable](https://filamentphp.com/plugins/filament-spatie-translatable) plugin.
+You need to install [Spatie Translatable](https://filamentphp.com/plugins/filament-spatie-translatable) plugin.
-Also, make sure that APP_URL in .env and the URL you are working on within the browser match.
+Make sure that APP_URL in .env and the URL you are working on within the browser match.
 For example, if APP_URL=http://localhost, then if you are working with http://127.0.0.1 in the browser, the plugin will not work.

 ## Installation